Clark/Morse/Glenwood Special Service Area #24

 - Business Improvement Program (BIP): We promote and revitalize the commercial buildings within the SSA by providing financial and technical assistance to the owners and tenants who wish to improve their storefronts.
 Through this program, owners and tenants are eligible for a 50% rebate up to $5,000 on improvements made to their façade.
 Download the application here.

-- Marketing: We market the business districts within the SSA #24 by organizing and providing funding to events and public art programs such as Celebrate Clark Street World Music Festival, Glenwood Sunday Market, Glenwood Avenue Arts Festival and Mile of Murals.
+- Marketing: We market the business districts within SSA #24 by organizing and providing funding to events and public art programs such as Celebrate Clark Street World Music Festival, Glenwood Sunday Market, Glenwood Avenue Arts Festival and Mile of Murals.

 - Outreach: We visit businesses within the SSA to provide technical assistance and ensure that business owners are aware of all the programs, services and resources available to them.

 - Public Art: The SSA runs the Mile of Murals project on Glenwood Ave. between Prat and Estes.
 The project’s intention is to nurture, promote, and celebrate the arts-centered identity of Rogers Park.
-In addition, the SSA has sponsor murals on Clark St. as part of the Vision Clark Street Master Plan, more info here.
+In addition, the SSA has sponsored murals on Clark St. as part of the Vision Clark Street Master Plan, more info here.

 - Public Way Aesthetics: We mulch, weed and plant seasonal plantings.
 In addition, we install holiday decorations, maintain street pole banners and purchase streetscape elements, as needed.